MakerBogans/roadkill/README.md

 # Roadkill Enhanced Toolhead PCB Family

-The RKE family of toolhead boards are based off the roadkill board designed xbst\_ but offers numerous improvements.
+The RKE family of toolhead boards are based off the roadkill board designed by xbst\_ but offers numerous improvements.

 - Heater current capacity is greatly improved offering 5A of capacity on the RKE-Long board and 6A on RKE<sup>2</sup>.
 - Support for simultaneous use of neopixels, filament sensor, inductive probe and x endstop switch with dedicated ports for all features.